district10/blog/_pages/notes.md

 /usr/share/qt4/mkspecs/blackberry-armv7le-qcc/qmake.conf
 ```

+---

 [Modern CMake with Qt and Boost - 推酷](http://www.tuicool.com/articles/bMRJVb)

+:   ```cmake
+    find_package( Qt5Widgets 5.2 REQUIRED )
+    add_executable( myapp main.cpp )
+    target_link_libraries( myapp
+        Qt5::Widgets
+    )
+    ```

+    One of the nice (and recent) features of CMake (in master branch, to become CMake 3.0.0) is that it gives diagnostics if I try to use a dependency without first finding it.
+CMake now recognises a pattern of double-colons `::` in the name of a dependency as denoting a special meaning that it is a IMPORTED target which encodes a lot of information about how to use it.

+    CMake is aware that using the Qt5::Widgets library involves a compilation step and a linking step.
+It knows that because Qt5::Widgets is a target defined in files shipped by Qt in the lib/cmake directory.

+    ```cmake
+    set_property( TARGET Qt5::Widgets
+        INTERFACE_INCLUDE_DIRECTORIES
+            "${relativeLocation}/include/QtWidgets"
+    )

+    and for the Qt5Core library looks something like this:

+    ```cmake
+    set_property(TARGET Qt5::Core
+        INTERFACE_INCLUDE_DIRECTORIES
+             "${relativeLocation}/include"
+             "${relativeLocation}/include/QtCore"
+    )
+    ```

+    The Qt5::Core target specifies the ‘top level include’, and the
+    Qt5::Widgets target depends transitively on the Qt5::Core target.

+    All of these special features are available when using both Qt 4 and Qt 5.

+    CMake is aware of these features file types and code generators, and can
+    enable special handling of them.
+If you enable CMAKE_AUTOMOC CMake will
+    scan compiled files for the Q_OBJECT macro and automatically run the moc
+    tool as needed (since CMake 2.8.6 ).

+    People often ask whether CMake ‘supports’ C++11.
+That is the wrong question
+    to ask .
+What people are thinking is ‘Can it automatically add the
+    -std=c++11 flag for me?’

+    Hmm, or should I use -std=c++0x for this compiler?

+    Or wait, is this a C++14 feature?
+Maybe I need -std=c++1y ?

+    **Oh, wait I’m using MSVC, no flag is needed at all.**

+    The right questions to ask are ‘Does the compiler have the feature I need?’
+    and ‘Is any flag required to enable that feature?’.
+The version of the C++
+    standard that specifies the feature is then not relevant to the user and
+    can be encoded in the implementation of CMake.
+Aiming for ‘C++11 support in
+    CMake’ would not be **future-proof** or even **past-proof**.

+    Because the standard version which introduced the feature is irrelevant,
+    the user does not need to care whether -std=c++11 or -std=c++98 is needed.
+    By not requiring the user to enable the flags manually, a cross-platform
+    trap can be avoided.

+    For example, it will generate a define for each of the features and whether
+    the feature is supported by the users compiler.
+This is essentially the
+    same kind of thing that the Boost.Config library and qcompilerdetection.h
+    are doing.

 [ant - Why is no one using make for Java? - Stack Overflow](http://stackoverflow.com/questions/2209827/why-is-no-one-using-make-for-java)

+:   The difference between:

+    ```bash
+    javac Main.java
+    javac This.java
+    javac That.java
+    javac Other.java
+    ```

+    and

+    ```bash
+    javac Main.java This.java That.java Other.java
+    ```

+    is night and day.

+    Exacerbate that with hundreds of classes, and it just becomes **untenable**.

+    Make also **isn't very good at determining what files are out of date, at a
+    collection level**.

 [Restore previous session - Configure when Firefox shows your most recent tabs and windows | Firefox Help](https://support.mozilla.org/en-US/kb/restore-previous-session)